kunle123-ui/kunle/Tutorial-Exchange-Deposit-Withdraw.md

   2. eosio::history_api_plugin
   3. eosio::chain_api_plugin

-By default, the history plugin will log the history of all accounts, but this is not the recommended configuration, as it will consume gigabytes of RAM in the medium term.
-For a more optimized memory footprint, you should configure the history plugin to only log activity relevant to actions.
+By default, the history plugin will not log transactions.
+To log token transfers, use the ```filter-on``` option.
 This can be achieved with the following config param placed in your config.ini or passed on the command line.
 Do not forget the trailing ":".

 ```
-$ nodeos --filter-on eosio.token:deposit:
+$ nodeos --filter-on exchange:transfer:
 ```

 ## Replaying the Blockchain